plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 * `plone.locking`
 * `plone.protect`

-Starting with Plone 6.2, you can choose to activate plone.app.layout in the Add-ons control panel.
+Starting with Plone 6.2, you can activate plone.app.layout in the {guilabel}`Add-ons` control panel.

 If you use the Classic UI, you should do this.
 If you use Volto as your (main) UI, you should not do this.